 Job Summary: The Advocate Supervisor should be a highly motivated and organized individual who can ensure CASA Volunteers are provided with the highest level of coaching, mentoring and support as they advocate for children in the foster care system.
-Advocate Supervisors are responsible for volunteer recruitment, retention, essential record-keeping, interfacing with local child welfare agencies and program assessment/development.
+Advocate Supervisors are responsible for volunteer management, retention and recruitment, advocacy, essential record keeping, interfacing with local child welfare agencies and program assessment/development.
 Advocate Supervisors shall share passion for CASA’s mission, vision and exemplify its core values.

 Essential Job Duties:

 CASA Advocate Coaching-Max Caseload 30

 - Ensure monthly contact with volunteers to provide coaching and evaluate advocacy.

 - Provide coaching on emerging issues and/or crisis to assigned CASA Volunteers.